Maya Angelou and GLIDE: Rainbow in the Clouds screening & discussion

 • Friday, Oct.
 4, post show: artist reception and celebration

 • Thursday, Oct.
-10, post-show: panel discussion with housing activist Nina “Peaches” Foster; Natasha Dennerstein, former lead housing navigator at St. James Infirmary; and Dr. Nicole Barnett, Chief Operating Officer, Planned Parenthood Northern California
+10, post-show: panel discussion with housing activist Nina “Peaches” Foster, Dr. Nicole Barnett, Chief Operating Officer, Planned Parenthood Northern California, and cFlyaway Productions’ Jo Kreiter.

 • Friday, Oct.
-11 at 6 PM: the Tenderloin Museum will host a Tenderloin history walking tour with a feminist lens on the neighborhood.
+11 at 6 PM: the Tenderloin Museum will host a Tenderloin history walking tour with a feminist lens on the neighborhood, led by Shavonne Allen & Dr. Linda Day.
 Space is limited to 20 attendees—register via Humanitix (via this link).

 These events are free & open to all; no tickets or reservations required.